-Shared beneficiary selection systems
+Shared recipient selection systems12

-In many countries, each programme has developed its own tools and processes to collect data and select recipients.
-Beneficiary registries are often independent of each other, even within the same ministry or agency.
+In many countries, each programme has developed its tools and processes to collect data and select recipients.
+Recipient registries are often independent of each other, even within the same ministry or agency.
 As a result, the social protection landscape is scattered and inconsistent, which results in limited outreach and numerous inclusion and exclusion errors.
-One possible way to tackle this issue is to develop joint registries to select beneficiaries.
+One possible way to tackle this issue is to develop joint registries to select recipients.
 Developing a common selection system necessarily aligns stakeholders' understanding of the factors that define poverty and vulnerability (when it comes to social assistance), as well as requires the development of a shared database on the population.
-It also enables local governments and policy-makers to better understand these populations and develop appropriate and coordinated programmes, while it at the same time can contribute to increase the outreach of social assistance programmes and install transparency in the selection criteria.
+It also enables local governments and policy-makers to better understand these populations and develop appropriate and coordinated programmes, while it at the same time can contribute to increasing the outreach of social assistance programmes and installing transparency in the selection criteria.

-Management Information System (MIS)
+Management Information System (MIS)13

-A database and MIS of a programme can be used to manage registration of beneficiaries, identification and authentication, collection of contributions, payment of benefits and delivery of services, and other key administrative functions.
+A database and MIS of a programme can be used to manage the registration of recipients, identification and authentication, collection of contributions, payment of benefits and delivery of services, and other key administrative functions.
 Further, looking at the entire social protection system in a country, information systems and databases can be used to better coordinate among and ensure consistency across different schemes and institutions involved in social protection or employment services.
+Examples have included integrated MIS/Recipient registers and/or specific interoperability with available disability registries.
+All of these initiatives need to be designed with explicit inclusion objectives in mind to ensure women and people with disability have equitable access to programmes and are enrolled in the right programmes and referred to complementary interventions.